iftechfoundation/discoggin/README.md

 Discoggin uses traditional IF interpreters installed on the bot server.
 When a player enters a command, the bot fires up the interpreter, loads the last-saved position, passes in the command, saves the position again, and reports the command results on the Discord channel.

 The interpreters use an autosave feature, so you never have to explicitly save a game.
 But if you do, the save file is kept as part of the session data.
 The same is true of transcripts or other game data files.
-(Downloading a save file or transcript is a planned future feature.)

 Because the interpreter only runs a single move at a time, there is no RAM or CPU cost associated with a session -- whether the session is active or background.
 Everything is just files on disk.
 On the other hand, the server incurs the CPU cost of launching an interpreter every time a command is processed.